Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/15_precision_techniques.typ

 #warning-box(title: "The Risk of Widening")[
   Widening guarantees termination, but it is *imprecise*.
-  It often over-approximates too much, including states that are not actually reachable (like infinite packet sizes).
+  It often over-approximates too much, including states that are not actually reachable (like infinite buffer sizes).
   This can lead to false positives.
 ]